rainerzufalldererste/mediaLib/documentation/coding standard.md

 Lambda Functions:
  * If no external variables or values are being used inside the lambda function, don't capture automatically or explicitly.
  * If external variables or values are being used inside the lambda, try simplifying the captures as much as possible.
- * If a lambda function executes multiple instruction it should have a multi line body.
+ * If a lambda function executes multiple operations it should have a multi line body.

 ```c++
   size_t a, b, c;